CarlosAMolina/postgresql/docker/README.md

 \c contacts
 # Create a schema that helps you get a logical representation of the database structure.
 create schema contacts;
+# List schemas.
+\dn
+# Add the new schema to the search path to work with tables in this schema without specifying the schema name.
+SET search_path TO contacts, public;
+# Show schema search path.
+SHOW search_path;
+# Show current schema.
+SELECT current_schema();
 # Create table.
 CREATE TABLE users (
 	id INT PRIMARY KEY,